-In 2008, Nielsen evaluated 5 products for controlling banded ash clearwing borer (Table 100).
+In 2008, Nielsen evaluated 5 products for controlling banded ash clearwing borer (Table 109).
 The green ash trees chosen for this project were heavily infested when treatments were applied on Aug 8, 2008.
 Presence or absence of new frass was recorded on Jul 13, 2009 as evidence of borer infestation; by this time the borer population had crashed.
-Frass indexing showed little frass production, even from untreated Check trees.
+Frass indexing showed little frass production, even from Nontreated Check trees.
 No frass production was noted from any of the trees treated with Acelepryn, Aloft, or Tolfenpyrad.
 Onyx reduced frass production.
 Tristar + Capsil, applied to bark from the soil to a height of 8', was ineffective.

 Treatments were applied at high label rate with 1 L per tree.
-Assumed 0.18 g/1000 sq ft for flagship and 1.5 fl oz per inch DBH for Discus on Green Ash (Fraxinus pennsylvanica); Nielsen, 2008.
+Assumed 0.18 g/1000 sq ft for flagship and 1.5 fl oz per inch DBH for Discus

-^{} Proportion of trees infested is significantly lower for Discus than untreated ($\chi^2 = 5.07$, 1 df, P = 0.02) but does not differ between Flagship and untreated ($\chi^2 = 1.02$, 1 df, P = 0.31).
+^{} Proportion of trees infested is significantly lower for Discus than Nontreated ($\chi^2 = 5.07$, 1 df, P = 0.02) but does not differ between Flagship and Nontreated ($\chi^2 = 1.02$, 1 df, P = 0.31).

-Table 100.
-Efficacy of several insecticides for Banded Ash Clearwing Borer (Podosesia aureocincta)
+Table 109.
+Efficacy of several insecticides for Banded Ash Clearwing Borer (Podosesia aureocincta) on